pragmaticfish/sushify/README.md

 > **Note**: Python 3.8+ is required for HTTP traffic interception.
 The setup script will guide you through installation if Python is not found.

+### 📁 Data Directory

+Sushify creates a `~/.sushify/` directory in your home folder for:

+- **🔐 SSL certificates** - `mitmproxy-ca-cert.pem` (installed once during setup)
+- **🐳 Docker Compose temp files** - `docker-compose.sushify-*.yml` (auto-created and cleaned up)

+These files are automatically managed and typically don't require manual intervention.
+If you need to reset certificates or clear temp files, you can safely delete the `~/.sushify/` directory and run `./bin/sushify.js setup` again.

 ## 🐳 Docker Compose Support

 For testing containerized applications during development: